alfiogn/OpenFOAM-vim/README.md

 the folder where the VIM plugins are kept.
 You can define it also in the `install` script.
 Default is `$HOME/.vim`.

+The same thing can be done with the `$SOLVER` variable to specify which solver has to be used to retrieve OpenFOAM typenames.

 An OpenFOAM version must have been sourced (`source OpenFOAM-X/etc/bashrc`).

 If the installation procedure fails, you can run the following command